slkjain/vkas/index.md

 ### Gene Expression Programming

 Gene Expression Programming (GEP) is part of the Genetic Algorithm family.
 It can be used to solve optimization problems, however, it can not be guaranteed that the algorithm will coverge within some predetermined time.
 The performance of the algorithm can be improved by adjusting the hyper-parameters.
-I had read following paper about GEP in 2004-2005 - https://www.gene-expression-programming.com/webpapers/ferreira-WSC6.pdf

 ### How to use VKAS